Frank Sheeran: Early life

 Sheeran was born and raised in Darby, Pennsylvania, a small working-class borough on the outskirts of Philadelphia.
-He was the son of Thomas Francis Sheeran Jr. and Mary Agnes Hanson.
+He was the son of Thomas Francis Sheeran Jr. and Mary Agnes Hanson and had two younger siblings - his brother Tom and sister Margaret.
 His father was of Irish descent, while his mother was of Swedish descent.
-Frequently during his youth, his father forced young Frank to fight him with boxing gloves.
+During the great depression Frank would sometimes help his father steal food from farms near their home to feed the family.